Culture of New York City: Demographics

 As in many major cities, immigrants to New York often congregate in ethnic enclaves where they can talk and shop and work with people from their country of origin.
-Throughout the five boroughs the city is home to many distinct communities of Indians, Irish, Italians, Chinese, Koreans, Dominicans, Puerto Ricans, Caribbeans, Hasidic Jews, Latin Americas, Russians and many others.
+Throughout the five boroughs the city is home to many distinct communities of Indians, Irish, Italians, Chinese, Koreans, Dominicans, Puerto Ricans,Salvadorians, Caribbeans, Hasidic Jews, Latin Americas, Russians and many others.
 Many of the largest citywide annual events are parades celebrating the heritage of New York's ethnic communities.
 Attendance at the biggest ones by city and state politicians is politically obligatory.
 These include the St Patrick's Day Parade, probably the top Irish heritage parade in the Americas; the Puerto Rican Day Parade, which often draws up to 3 million spectators; the West Indian Labor Day Parade, among the largest parades in North America and the largest event in New York; and the Chinese New Year Parade.
 New Yorkers of all stripes gather together for these spectacles.
 Other significant parades include the Gay Pride Parade, Greenwich Village Halloween Parade and the Coney Island Mermaid Parade, all icons in the city's counter-culture pantheon.

 New York has a larger Jewish population than any other city in the world, larger than even Jerusalem.
 Approximately one million New Yorkers, or about 13%, are Jewish.
 As a result, New York culture has borrowed certain elements of Jewish culture, such as bagels.
 The city is also home to the Jewish Theological Seminary of America, the headquarters of Orthodox Jewish movements, one of three American campuses of Hebrew Union College of Reform Judaism, Yeshiva University, and the home of the Anti-Defamation League.
 Temple Emanu-El, the largest Jewish house of worship in the world, became the first Reform congregation in America in 1845.
-It is also the home of such Jewish comedians, as Woody Allen and Jerry Seinfeld.
+It is also the home of such Jewish comedians as Woody Allen and Jerry Seinfeld.